flyteorg/flytesnacks/cookbook/docs/index.md

 ````

-Unlike the previous ``pyflyte run`` invocation, passing the ``--remote`` flag
-will trigger the execution on the configured backend.

 ## Inspect the Results

-Navigate to the URL produced as the result of running `pyflyte run`.
-This will
+Navigate to the URL produced by `pyflyte run`.
+This will take you to
-take you to FlyteConsole, the web UI used to manage Flyte entities such as tasks,
+FlyteConsole, the web UI used to manage Flyte entities such as tasks,
 workflows, and executions.

 ![getting started console](https://github.com/flyteorg/static-resources/raw/main/flytesnacks/getting_started/getting_started_console.gif)